 Dick White and his good friend Greg Rich had come to Bear Mountain on a Mission.
-Dick is experienced at hunting “wild hogs,” but this was his first time hunting a real Wild Boar, one of the Giants from the Great Northern Forest.
+Dick is experienced at hunting “wild hogs,” but this was his first time hunting a real, genuine Boar, something you can only get at Bear Mountain.

 Hunting as a team, Dick and Greg were working the Hemlock Forest on the east side of the estate.
-Catching a glimpse of a “Dandy” herd boar in the thick stuff, I motioned them in for a closer look.
-Sliding silently along a game trail we made our way through a maze of Boar Trails until we reached a small clearing in the Thick Evergreen Forest.
+Catching a glimpse of a Herd Boar in the thickness of brush, I motioned them in for a closer look.
+Sliding silently along a game trail, we made our way through a maze of Boar Trails until we reached a small clearing.

-The 30/30 was loaded with 180 grain round noses, a little on the light side for my taste but lever actions are quick to point and have plenty of fire power if you count all the rounds in the tube.
+The 30/30 was loaded with 180 grain round noses.
 Prior to entering the hunting grounds he had test fired his rifle off hand and aced the Bulls-Eye three shots in a row.
-No doubt about it, he was ready.
+No doubt about it, Dick was ready to hold the line.

-Gazing through the forest, I spotted blond hair underneath a dead-fall.
+Gazing through the forest, I spotted blond hair underneath dead fall.
 As if he knew we saw him, the Boar jumped from his bed and confronted us head on.
 Time was a luxury we didn’t have, but I stated to Dick that I was confident in him taking a head shot and that if he doesn’t go down to Keep Plugging Him.

 Dick let the first one loose.

 Spinning, the boar was now running away.
 Dick’s gun was transforming into a semi auto, as he laid down four more shots.
 I confirmed two hits as the Boar sprinted into the heavy brush.

 Dick was cranked up, and it was all I could do to keep him from rushing into the heavy dense underbrush.
 The shots may have been a little back and having gathered our bearings we were holding tight, giving the Boar time to lie down and bleed out.